-Reading Recovery is a deeply researched and carefully implemented early intervention program designed to prevent reading failure for at-risk first graders.
-This program provides intensive individual help in daily 20-minute sessions which build on what the child knows and on developing the strategic activities that will improve his or her reading and writing skills.
-Generally, students complete the program in 12-20 weeks.
-Reading Recovery students are discontinued from the program when they are reading at the average of their class and are able to benefit from classroom instruction without further intensive remediation.

-Research demonstrates that the majority of children who received Reading Recovery instruction do not need further intensive remediation, have a lower failure rate, and continue to read within the average range of their class.
+Reading Recovery is a widely researched and carefully implemented early intervention program designed to prevent reading failure for at-risk first graders.
+This program provides intensive individual help in daily 30-minute sessions which build on what each child knows and on the strategies that will improve his or her reading skills.
+Generally, students complete the program in 12 to 20 weeks.
+Reading Recovery students are discontinued from the program when they are reading and writing at the average of the class and are able to benefit from classroom instruction.
+Research demonstrates that the great majority of children who receive Reading Recovery instruction do not need further intensive remediation, have a lower failure rate, and continue to read within the average range of their class.
+Reading Recovery teachers may be classroom teachers, reading specialists, or special education teachers who participate in a year-long training from a Reading Recovery Teacher Leader taught as a graduate course.

-A second positive outcome of Reading Recovery is that it functions as an effective pre-referral early intervention service for the small group of children who are recommended for specialist evaluation at the end of their programs.

-Reading recovery teachers may be classroom teachers, reading specialists or special education teachers who participate in intensive year-long training from a Reading Recovery Teacher Leader.
 During and after the training year, the teacher has a .5 FTE assignment as a Reading Recovery teacher and works with four children from first-grade classrooms for daily, individual 30-minute sessions.
-The RR teacher also consults with the principal and classroom teachers on the selection, progress, classroom reading instruction, and program completion of students.
+The RR teacher also consults with the classroom teacher on the selection, progress, classroom reading and writing instruction, and program completion of students.

-Unit cost: New Teacher Training: \$10,600
+Unit cost: New Teacher Training: \$10,796